apache/druid/docs/api-reference/legacy-metadata-api.md

 `GET /druid/coordinator/v1/metadata/datasources/{dataSourceName}/segments/{segmentId}?includeUnused=true`

 Returns full segment metadata for a specific segment as stored in the metadata store.
-If the is unknown, a 404 response is returned.
+If it is unknown, a 404 response is returned.

 `GET /druid/coordinator/v1/metadata/datasources/{dataSourceName}/segments`